MyPureCloud/developer-center-blog/source/2019-09-06-beertender-chatbot/index.html.md

 ## Building and Publishing Your Bot

-To finalize our bot for use by PureCloud we are going to need to build the bot and publish it under one of the aliases you created.
+To finalize our bot for use by Genesys Cloud we are going to need to build the bot and publish it under one of the aliases you created.
 This is very easy, but it's important to remember when you publish to an alias this will be the bot that anything referring that alias will now use.

 ### Part 1 - Build the Bot